-Can I learn to code?
+How do I learn to program?

-Absolutely!
 Saying somone can't learn to tell a computer what to do and how to do it, or learn any other skill for that matter, is selling them (or yourself) short.
-Natural abilities might affect the starting line and the pace, but marathons are won with fortitude, time, and patience.
-And learning to code well is definitely a marathon.
+It's about the right tools, a desire to learn, and setting aside the time to make it happen.

 Where do I begin?

 That's the million dollar question isn't it?
 When I first wanted to be a programmer, I started looking through some random c++ source code I found, but that was completely unmotivating.
 In hindsight, I think my problem was that I had no reason to learn it, beyond wanting to learn it.

 If you set out for a nice afternoon stroll, you'll get somewhere, but who knows exactly where.. or when.
 Set your sites on a specific destination, and you'll find a way to get there, even if it means clawing and scrabbling over rocky terrain.

 What's the best way to learn?
 Sorry to disappoint, but there isn't one!
 There are plenty of sites and books and programs with their own magic formulas - take it all with a grain of salt.
 Take what you read here with a grain of salt.
 No two people have the exact same talents and skills, background and experience, drive and patience, so everyone's bridge looks a little different.

 Come up with a decent why, and the what and how will follow naturally.
 If you just want to take up writing code as a career, the why might be obvious - to financially support yourself.
 In that case, you might need a why for the why, like financing a deck or something.